Zachary Schafer Coleman Foundation Associate Professor of Cancer Biology

 - Tumor cell survival in inflammatory breast cancer

 - Oncogenic signaling involved in anoikis regulation

-- Coleman Assistant Professor of Cancer Biology, University of Notre Dame
+- Coleman Foundation Collegiate Chair of Cancer Biology, University of Notre Dame, IN; 2009 - Present

 - Raju R. Rayavarapu, Brendan Heiden, Nicholas Pagani, Sydney Shuff, Siyuan Zhang, and Zachary T. Schafer.
 The Role of Multicellular Aggregation in the Survival of ErbB2-Positive Breast Cancer Cells during Extracellular Matrix-Detachment.
 J Biol Chem.
 2015 Apr 3;290(14):8722-33.
-Featured as Cover Article
+Featured as Cover article: April 3, 2015 issue

 - Cassandra L. Buchheit, Kelsey J. Weigel, and Zachary T. Schafer.
 Cancer Cell Survival During ECM-Detachment: Multiple Barriers to Tumor Progression.
 Nat Rev Cancer.
 2014 Sep;14(9):632-41.

 - Kelsey J. Weigel, Ana Jakimenko, Brooke A. Conti, Sarah E. Chapman, William J. Kaliney, W. Matthew Leevy, Matthew M. Champion, and Zachary T. Schafer.
 CAF-Secreted IGFBPs Regulate Breast Cancer Cell Anoikis.
 Mol Cancer Res.
 2014 Jun; 12(6): 855-66.
 Featured in Mol Cancer Res.
 2014 Jun; 12(6): 813.